domeposty/projekt/README.md

 # Project info
-Together with a colleague I'm developing a system that detects the presence of stress based on facial expressions and body language.
+Together with a colleague I'm developing a system that detects the presence of stress, based on facial expressions and body language.

 Project consists of recording volunteers in a non-stressed environment and stress inducing environment.